 - Available on all major platforms (macOS, Linux, Windows)

 So, why do you need Python for data analysis?

-Python is easier to learn than other programming languages.
-This is important because lower barriers mean it is easier for new members of the community get up to speed.
+Easy to learn: Python is easier to learn than other programming languages.
+This is important because lower barriers mean it is easier for new members of the community to get up to speed.

 Data analysis written as a Python script can be reproduced on any platform.
-Moreover, if you collect more or correct existing data, you can quickly and easily re-run your analysis!
+Moreover, if you collect more or correct existing data, you can quickly re-run your analysis!

 An increasing number of journals and funding agencies expect analyses to be reproducible, so knowing Python will give you an edge with these requirements.